usgs/wdfn-blog/content/tsColinPrecip.md

 Please direct any questions or comments on `geoknife` to: <https://github.com/USGS-R/geoknife/issues>

-*Edited on 11/22: fips retrieval now using US Census data based on geoknife update.
-See issue [here](https://github.com/USGS-R/geoknife/issues/278).*
+*Edited on 11/22.
+Works with geoknife v1.4.0 on CRAN.
+Changes to fips retrieval to use US Census data based on changes for [this geoknife issue](https://github.com/USGS-R/geoknife/issues/278).*